Risk Factors Dashboard

 Customer procurement and sourcing practices intended to reduce costs could have an adverse effect on our margins and profitability.

 To reduce their costs, many of our customers are establishing or extending the scope of their procurement departments to include consulting and project management services, such as ours.
-As a result, we have less interaction with the end user of our services (typically labs or production units) when bidding on a project, which we believe decreases the focus on the quality of service provided and increases the emphasis on cost of the service.
+As a result, we have less interaction with the end user of our services (typically labs or production units) when bidding on a project, which we believe decreases the focus on the quality of service provided and increases the emphasis on the cost of the service.
 This may cause us to lower the price of our bids, which would reduce the margins in a given project.
-Also, some customers have established vendor management/vendor neutral-programs with third-parties (some of whom are also our competitors).
+Also, some customers have established vendor management/vendor neutral-programs with third parties (some of whom are also our competitors).
 Because these vendor management programs may receive a percentage of our fees, without a corresponding increase in the fee itself, our margins may be adversely affected.
 In addition, where a vendor management program is a competitor for a particular service we provide, we may have difficulty securing that particular project, which would adversely impact revenue.
 Some of these vendor neutral programs are intended to limit our interaction with our direct end user, and our interaction is limited to the representative of the vendor neutral agency.
-This limitation impairs our ability to establish and maintain our relationships with our customers and recognition of the value added in the service.
+This limitation impairs our ability to establish and maintain our relationships with our customers and recognition of the value added to the service.

 We may be unable to pass on increased labor costs to our clients.

-The principal components of our cost of revenues are employee compensation (salaries, wages, taxes and benefits), independent contractors fees and expenses relating to the performance of the services we provide.
+The principal components of our cost of revenues are employee compensation (salaries, wages, taxes and benefits), independent contractors’ fees and expenses relating to the performance of the services we provide.
 We face increasing labor costs which we seek to pass on to our customers through increases in our rates.
 To remain competitive, we may not be able to pass these increased costs on to our clients, and, to the extent that we are not able to pass these increased costs on to our clients, our operating margin may be reduced.

 Consolidation in the pharmaceutical industry may have a harmful effect on our business.